Vanderbilt Commodores Logo

 Vanderbilt Commodores LogoVanderbilt Commodores Logo PNG

 The Vanderbilt Commodores logo represents the pride of sports teams in their glorious victories.
 It also expresses confidence in a bright future, success, determination, and unchanging leadership.
-This is a symbol of a stable position, which helps to get first place in intercollegiate competitions.
+This symbolizes a stable position, which helps to get first place in intercollegiate competitions.

-The athletic department is a founding member of the Southeastern Conference and is the only private organization.
-It has a total of 16 teams, including ten women’s teams and six men’s teams.
+The athletic department is a founding member of the Southeastern Conference and the only private organization.
+It has a total of 16 teams, including 10 women’s and 6 men’s.
 Fourteen of them compete in NCAA Division I. In addition, there is one member of the Southland Bowling League and one member of the American Athletic Conference.
-The club got its name from the nickname Cornelius Vanderbilt, a shipping man who had the rank of Commodore.
+The club got its name from the nickname of Cornelius Vanderbilt, a shipping magnate with the Commodore rank.
 Until the end of the 19th century, this was the name given to those lower in rank than an admiral but higher than captains.
 Its modern equivalent was Rear Admiral.
-While the sports club had only one name, the logos are much more.
+While the sports club had only one name, the logos are much more than that.

 Meaning and History